And now it’s the right time to dive deeper into the most important part of the software testing live cycle – i.e. Test Planning.

-The above Test plan template is very comprehensive and detailed.
+The above Test plan template is a very comprehensive and detailed one.
 Please give it a thorough reading for best results.

-Now that Test plan is created and explained.
+Now, the Test plan is created and explained well.
 We will move on to the next phase in both SDLC and STLC.

-For us testers, test cases are the real deal – the stuff that we spend most of our times around.
+For Testers like us, Test cases are the real deal – it is the stuff in which we spend most of our times around.
 We create them, review them, execute them, maintain them, automate them- well, you get the picture.
-No matter how experienced we are and what role we play in a project – we would still work with test cases.
+No matter how experienced we are and what role we play in a project – we would still work with the test cases.

-In the next article we will talk about how to create test cases?
-What they are?
+In our next article, we will talk about how to create test cases?
+What are they?
 How we can make them work for us and the other aspects related to test cases.